Careers at the National Park Foundation

 Join our energetic, passionate team at the National Park Foundation.
 As the official charitable partner of America’s national parks, we help preserve, protect and promote our country’s most treasured places.
 Communicating about the parks, and fundraising to support them, is at the very center of our mission.
 Your work will make a direct and lasting impact on conservation, culture, preservation, recreation, education, stewardship, and volunteerism – preserving our national parks for centuries to come.

 The National Park Foundation is seeking a Coordinator for our External Affairs team.
 This is a great opportunity to build on marketing and communications experience as an advocacy professional for a national non-profit.
 This position will work collaboratively with all departments across the organization to support and facilitate communications, marketing and government relations plans for NPF including its programs, events, partnerships, public relations, and more.
 The Coordinator also provides department support including research, scheduling meetings, travel logistics, and calendar management.
 This full-time position reports to the Chief of External Affairs and is based in Washington, DC.
 To learn more about this position, click here.

 Specialist, Digital Content

 The National Park Foundation is seeking an energetic, team-oriented individual with experience and skills in digital content management, writing, and editing for the web, and site management.
 This position is responsible for updating, maintaining, and testing content for the organization's multiple websites, as well as resolving any technical challenges in displaying content.
 The ideal candidate should have experience with content management software as well as with programming languages, i.e. HTML.
-Tasks require strong attention to detail and ability to work under tight deadlines.
+Tasks require a strong attention to detail and ability to work under tight deadlines.
 This full-time position is based in Washington, DC.
 To learn more about this position, click here.